 Monitoring Logs in Real-Time

-For live log monitoring, the “tail” command is invaluable:
+For live log monitoring, the tail command is particularly useful:

 sudo tail -f /var/log/nginx/access.log

-This command continuously outputs new log entries upon their recording, serving as a handy tool for immediate troubleshooting.
+As a result, this command continuously outputs new log entries upon their recording, making it ideal for immediate troubleshooting.

 Reviewing Recent Log Activity